 |Tales from the Arabian Nights||Enid Blyton||1949: Latimer House||A collection of tales from the Arabian nights.

 Contents: The Rich Merchant and the Genie • The Fisherman and the King of the Black Isles • The Story of Sindbad the Sailor • Aladdin and the Wonderful Lamp • The Enchanted Horse • Ali Baba and the Forty Thieves

 94p.
 Illustrated dust jacket over olive green boards.
 The later 1956 edition also has a black illustration of a youth with a hen on the front boards.

 |Heidi||Johanna Spyri||1949: Heirloom Library||The tales of little orphan Heidi, who goes to live high in the Alps with her gruff grandfather.

 Part of the Heirloom Library series.
-Includes 6 colour plates and several b&w line drawings.
+With 8 colour plates (inc. frontispiece), 7 full-page b&w illustrations, and 26 b&w line drawings.
 Illustrated endpapers.

 |Collins Magazine Annuals||Collins Magazine||1950s: Collins||Vol 3 (1950): decorations for ‘The Eight Beautiful White Horses of Sin Yat’ by James Butler

 Vol 5 (1952): illustrations for ‘Phantom and Patch’ by Pamela Whitlock

 |Struwwelpeter||Heinrich Hoffmann||1950: John Gifford||The German title translates as “shock-headed Peter” or “Shaggy Peter”, a collection of ten rhymed stories demonstrating disastrous consequences of misbehaviour.